CSCE313-SP23-Kebo/quiz-4-2-a/README.md

 The `send_pkt()` function takes as input:
 - The number of packets to be sent
-- The number of seconds between each packet sending.
+- The number of seconds between each packet sending

 **Construct the packet as follow:**